Pork and Healthy eating

-Some cuts, such as the fillet and the loin, or medallions cut from them, are actually low in fat (less than 3% fat) and low in saturated fat (less than 1.5% saturated fat).
+Some cuts, such as fillet and loin medallions are actually low in fat (less than 3% fat) and low in saturated fat (less than 1.5% saturated fat).1

-Not only is pork lean, but it’s rich in protein, naturally low in sodium and provides ten vitamins and minerals* that contribute towards good health and well-being.
+Not only can pork be lean, but it’s rich in protein, naturally low in sodium and provides ten vitamins and minerals2 that contribute towards good health and well-being.

 If, when you think of low fat, high protein meats you instantly think of chicken, well think again.
-Pork fillet and loin medallions are both low in fat (less than 3% fat), high in protein and are lower in saturated fat than chicken breast.
 Honestly, we’re not telling porkies… click here for the science.

 Healthy pork recipes

 Is pork a healthy option?